ablaamim/Born2BeRoot/README.md

 > $ dpkg -l | grep ssh

-> SSH settings are simple and require small changes to existing code lines [DUMB, YET BUT THEY TEND TO DROPE TEARS]:

 > $ vim /etc/ssh/sshd_config

 > In line 13 we will have the comment: #Port 22, change it to Port 4242.